AbdurRahim92/data-engineering-portfolio/project2-building-dimensional-data-warehouse/README.md

 ## Description

 This project focus on building a data warehouse using Kimball methodology.
-End to end step will be using to come out with data warehouse.
+End to end step will present here.